ContrerasJJ/Instacart-Customer-Behavior-Sales-Analysis/README.md

 This project analyzes Instacart grocery order data to uncover insights about **customer purchasing behavior**, product demand, and ordering patterns.
 The dataset is a modified version of Instacart’s 2017 Kaggle competition data.

-Your mission in the project was to:
+The mission in the project was to:
 - Clean and prepare the data
 - Address missing and duplicate values
 - Analyze ordering behavior across customers